 Philippines Travel Warning

-U.S. citizens should continue to defer non-essential travel to the Sulu Archipelago, due to the high threat of kidnapping of international travelers and violence linked to insurgency and terrorism there.
+U.S. citizens should continue to defer non-essential travel to the Sulu Archipelago, due to the high threat of kidnapping of international travelers, increased threat of maritime kidnappings against small boats in the vicinity of the Sulu Archipelago, and violence linked to insurgency and terrorism there.

-- Call 1-888-407-4747 toll-free in the United States and Canada or 1-202-501-4444 from other countries.
-These numbers are available from 8:00 a.m. to 8:00 p.m.
-Eastern Time, Monday through Friday (except U.S. federal holidays).
+- Call 1-888-407-4747 toll-free in the United States and Canada or 1-202-501-4444 from other countries from 8:00 a.m. to 8:00 p.m.
+Eastern Standard Time, Monday through Friday (except U.S. federal holidays).

 - Follow us on Twitter and Facebook.